Introduction

 M3-L Armor (Light)

-Fastest movement speed but lowest defence, however it has the highest acid damage defence of the standard armours alongside the B12 and M4.
-It is however restricted in only carrying two (2) items, which might be a big drawback.
+Fastest movement speed but lowest defence.
+It is restricted to only carry two (2) items, which might be a big drawback for you.
 Favoured by aggressive Marines or those who want to run fast.
 If you get caught by a Lurker/Runner you are almost guaranteed to suffer broken bones.

 M3 Armor (Medium)